Clarkston Pageant: Musical Production

 Before the amphitheater was finished, local teacher Rhett S. James was asked to write a script for a pageant revolving around Martin Harris.
 James decided to create a musical, and began months of research with the LDS Church histories office and descendants of Harris.
 According to him, his "vision was to see to it that the misconceptions about Martin Harris were corrected" because "when people in the Church hear the name Martin Harris, they often think of the lost 116 manuscript pages".
-James went though several revisions of his musical, and just three weeks after the amphitheater was completed, the first production of Martin Harris: The Man Who Knew premiered in the amphitheater by the cemetery.
+James went through several revisions of his musical, and just three weeks after the amphitheater was completed, the first production of Martin Harris: The Man Who Knew premiered in the amphitheater by the cemetery.
 Three hundred descendants of Harris had gathered together to view the premier.
 Though the producers felt like the musical was flawed, the descendants were very supportive of its telling of their ancestor.
 The first public showing was three days later.
 Approximately 27 thousand people watched the over 50 cast members in the first week that it was put on.

 It was the only LDS pageant to be a musical, as well as the only one where actors actually say their lines, rather than lip sync them on a pre-recorded track.
 Before each performance, Rhett S. James gave a lecture and answered questions on Martin Harris in front of the crowd.
 Though tickets were required, it was free to attend.
 These early performances were funded by donations from the LDS church and community members, as well as profit from the published script in book form.